lifan0127/ai-research-assistant/README.md

   Interaction with Zotero, in an open conversational manner and through a probabilistic model, can lead to many different, often unexpected outcomes.
 If you experience any error, please create an GitHub issue with a screenshot of the error message from your Zotero RA chat window.
 Thank you!

-- "Unable to parse JSON response from chat agent": This is perhaps the most common error which is caused by GPT not following its output format instructions.
-This should be fixed once the parse exception handling logic is introduced into LangChain: https://github.com/hwchase17/langchain/pull/2656.
+- ~~"Unable to parse JSON response from chat agent": This is perhaps the most common error which is caused by GPT not following its output format instructions.
+This should be fixed once the parse exception handling logic is introduced into LangChain: https://github.com/hwchase17/langchain/pull/2656.~~ This should have been temporarily fixed.
+Please let us know if you still experience this issue with the latest release.

 - "Agent stopped due to max iterations": For certain questions, the bot will make multiple API calls iteratively for response synthesis.
 Sometimes, it may fail to produce an answer before reaching the max iterations.